ballerina-attic/stream-processing/README.md

 ### Stream
 A stream is a logical series of events ordered in time.
-Its schema is defined/constrained via the **object definition**.
+Its schema is defined/constrained via the **record definition**.
-A object definition contains a unique name and a set of attributes with specific types and uniquely identifiable names within the object.
+A record definition contains a unique name and a set of attributes with specific types and uniquely identifiable names within the record.
 All the events that are selected to be received into a specific stream have the same schema (i.e., have the same attributes in the same order).

 ###### Purpose